vemvb123/Transformer/README.md

 This project is for coding a transformer from scratch.

-The transformer was used for language translation though the opus translation dataset.
+The transformer was used for language translation through the opus translation dataset.

 The project is explained and detailed in the pdf report.